Prediction, Communication, and Computing Duration Optimization for VR Video Streaming: Simulation and Numerical Results

 We evaluate the performance gain from optimizing $t_{\mathrm{obw}}$ and $t_{\mathrm{cc}}$, which is with legend ``\textbf{Opt duration}", in terms of the average QoE taken over the 10 videos, by comparing with the following three schemes without duration optimization.
 (1) $T_{\mathrm{cc}} = T_{\mathrm{obw}} = {T_{\mathrm{ps}}}/{2}$, which is with legend ``$\textbf{1:1 duration}$".
 (2) $T_{\mathrm{obw}} = {T_{\mathrm{ps}}}/{3}$, $T_{\mathrm{cc}} = {2T_{\mathrm{ps}}}/{3}$, i.e., more time is allocated for communication and computing, which is with legend ``$\textbf{1:2 duration}$".
 (3) $T_{\mathrm{obw}} = {2T_{\mathrm{ps}}}/{3}$, $T_{\mathrm{cc}} = {T_{\mathrm{ps}}}/{3}$, i.e., more time is allocated for prediction, which is with legend ``$\textbf{2:1 duration}$".

 The QoE for each video is obtained by substituting (\ref{opt_t_obw_general_case}) and (\ref{opt_CC_general_case}) with the fitted function for each video into \eqref{P1_obj}.
 The average QoE achieved by the CB and LR methods are provided in Fig. \ref{Fig:opt_cmp}.
 As expected, the optimal solution always yields the best performance.
-Specifically, we observe the following results. \textbf{(1)} As the configured resources increase in the resource-limited region, the gain of the optimal solution over the three baselines becomes larger and achieves the maximum on the boundary line.
+Specifically, we observe the following results.

+\textbf{(1)} As the configured resources increase in the resource-limited region, the gain of the optimal solution over the three baselines becomes larger and achieves the maximum on the boundary line.
 As the resources further increase, the gain becomes smaller.
 This is because in this region, the scheme with more time for communication and computing yields better performance.
 The optimal solution allocates largest value of $t_{\mathrm{cc}}$, thus can compute and deliver most predicted tiles among the four schemes.
 When the configured resources achieve the boundary line, the optimal solution can compute and deliver all the predicted tiles and begins to enter into the prediction-limited region, while the three baselines are still in the resource-limited region.
 The reason that the gain of the optimal solution becomes smaller after the boundary line is two-fold.
 On the one hand, for the optimal solution, the QoE increases slowly in the prediction-limited region.
-On the other hand, the baselines are still in the resource-limited region, so that increasing the configured resources can increase the QoE rapidly. \textbf{(2)} As the configured resources increase, the QoE achieved by the three non-optimized schemes first increases then remains constant, while the QoE achieved by the optimal solution still increases.
-This is more clear in Fig. \ref{Fig:opt_cmp}\subref{Fig:opt_cmp_CB_T_ps1}.
-The reason that the QoE keeps constant for the baselines is that they are in the prediction-limited region but still employ fixed duration for prediction.
-On the contrary, the optimal solution allocates more time to the observation window for assisting the prediction, thus the QoE can be further improved. \textbf{(3)} For the optimal solution, the case with smaller $T_{\mathrm{ps}}$ shown in Fig. \ref{Fig:opt_cmp}\subref{Fig:opt_cmp_CB_T_ps05} and Fig. \ref{Fig:opt_cmp}\subref{Fig:opt_cmp_LR_T_ps05} needs more resources to achieve the boundary line, compared to the case with larger $T_{\mathrm{ps}}$ in Fig. \ref{Fig:opt_cmp}\subref{Fig:opt_cmp_CB_T_ps1} and Fig. \ref{Fig:opt_cmp}\subref{Fig:opt_cmp_LR_T_ps1}.
-This is because when $T_{\mathrm{ps}}$ is smaller, $T_{\mathrm{cc}}^{\max}= T_{\mathrm{ps}} - \tau$ is smaller, and $1/{T_{\mathrm{cc}}^{\max}}$ is larger, i.e., more resources need to be configured to achieve the boundary line. \textbf{(4)} For the average QoE, the gain of the CB method is higher than the gain of the LR method after the boundary line, because the CB method yields better prediction as shown in Fig. \ref{Fig:QoEvs_T_CC_2D}.
+On the other hand, the baselines are still in the resource-limited region, so that increasing the configured resources can increase the QoE rapidly.